madeden/blogposts/k8s-gpu-cluster/11-juju-deployment.md

 $ juju add-cloud maas maas-juju.yaml
 $ juju add-credential maas
 ```

+Adding the credential for MAAS requires your API key, which is in the settings page of MAAS.

 Juju needs to "bootstrap" which brings up a first control node, which will host the Juju Controller, the initial database and various other requirements.
 This node is the reason we have 2 management nodes.
 The second one will be our k8s Master.